twome/pinguno/docs/roadmap.md

 	- we can stitch entire sessions together with very different start/end times
 	- if memory is a concern just split the session rather than reconnecting to the existing log file

+	- TODO: Long-term, we probably don't really need to "resume" session; they can be idempotent and we can just wholesale replace them

 - test DNS by using domain names after testing IPs

 - use an optional flag to turn on an interactive settings prompt before running so the user can override the default settings without needing to attach any flags or write in a config file. offer to save selected settings in a local /config/pingu-chosen-settings.json file.